interaction-lab/OpenHMI/README.md

 2) You can follow this [build guide](https://docs.google.com/presentation/d/1g5RqoF_3xt6z6RvbIo_sDCCCWvMbcokz0HMdGt5Rlj0/edit?usp=sharing) to work on setting up the wiring between motors, and between motors and computer.

+# How to Calibrate the Motors:

+To calibrate the motors, you can click on "Robot Control Codebase @ 24fb527" folder in the repo, and it will bring you to the robot contol codebase located in the hrc2/blossom-public repo from cornell.
+The motor calibration script is located in hrc2/blossom-public/motor_calib.py.

 # How to Control:

 To control the robot, you can click on "Robot Control Codebase @ 24fb527" folder in the repo, and it will bring you to the robot contol codebase located in the hrc2/blossom-public repo from cornell.
 More documentations and guide can be found in the README of the hrc2/blossom-public repo.